Arealai/areal-v2-docs/docs/cdbalancer.md

-# Closing Disclosure Balancing Flow
+# Closing Disclosure Balancing

 CDBalancer takes 2 processed Closing Disclosure documents and *balances* them.

-It works asycronously, meaning that when you call the CDBalancer over the API it will return a *request_id* that you can use to track the status of the requset
+It works asycronously, meaning that when you call the CDBalancer over the API it will return a *request_id* that you can use to track the status of the request.

-While manual tracking is possible, websocket channel provides live updates, hence recommended
+While manual tracking is possible, websocket channel provides live updates, hence recommended.

+See [Status Tracking](status.md) for more details.

 ## Example Usage